What are the dates/times for the next Louisiana Marathon event(s)?

 Registration confirmation is available online for the marathon, half marathon, quarter marathon, 5K, and Kids Marathon.
 Please visit this link.

 Where does my registration fee go?

 Your registration fee helps to pay for the necessary permits, venue rentals, equipment, vehicles, infrastructure, staffing, insurance, police, awards, SWAG, supplies, bibs, medals, shirts, and chip timing to produce all marathon-related events.
 A portion of every registration fee is directed to Louisiana Runs and other charity partners throughout the year.

 PRIZES & AWARDS

 Will I receive a medal if I place in my age group?

-Finisher medals will be awarded for each finisher in each race.
-There are specific age group awards for all races.
+In addition to finisher medals awarded for each finisher in each race, there will be specific overall, masters, grand masters, and age group awards for all races except the Kids Marathon.

 When is packet pick-up?

 The Louisiana Marathon Expo located at The Raising Cane’s River Center is the ONLY place you can pick up your packet.
 You can pick up your packet from 11:00 am to 7:00 pm on Friday, January 15, 2021 and from 11:00am to 5:00pm on Saturday, January 16, 2021.
 Please remember to bring your ID and confirmation email with you.
 Race day packet pick-up is not available.
 Click here for more information regarding packet pick-up.